instadw/instadwell-blog/_posts/2026-2-23-the-ahmedabad-student-survival-guide-navrangpura-and-gotanirma.md

 The InstaDwell Edge: We only list properties from organized players like Stanza Living, HelloWorld, and Solo.
 This means zero brokerage, transparent electricity billing, and professional meal management.
 No hidden "water surcharges" or 2 AM rent hikes.

+Not sure whether a PG or co-living space is right for you?
+Read our [Co-living vs. PG breakdown](/blog/co-living-vs-pg-which-one-is-better-for-comfort-and-cost) to understand exactly what you're paying for.

 ----------

 ### The "Before You Pay" Checklist